cdycdr/edi/00_Documentation/ReadMe.txt

 1 Version

-This Readme file has the Version 1.0.13.
+This Readme file has the Version 1.0.14.

 2 Edi 1.0

 Edit is a WPF text editor application written and published by Dirkster99 on CodeProject (http://www.codeproject.com/Articles/Dirkster99#Articles) and the contributing authors listed in the credits section.

+2.0 Building Edi from Sources

+- Building Edi from sources requires to build the AvalonDock sources first:
+  Change into sub-folder: edi\02_Libs\AvalonDock and compile the test application project.

+  Copy the resulting AvalonDock DLLs into the sub-folder: edi\02_Libs\00_bin\Xceed.Wpf.AvalonDock

+- Open the Edi project and check whether the AvalonDock references appear OK

+- Rebuild the Edi project.

 2.1 Introduction